phiroict/yt-parallel/readme.md

 compilers and linkers for linux amd first.

 `make build` to build and test the stack
-`make deploy` to push it to a global place you can run it from the commandline
+`make deploy` to push it to a global place you can run it from the command-line, this is for linux and macos.
+It will deploy to a location the path would find it.
+By tradition this is `/usr/local/bin/`
+`make deploy_win` to build the windows executable and copies it to a place in the path, in this case `i:\Apps` but you would need to set one location up and add that to the %PATH%

 Usage
 ```text
 Usage: yt-parallel [OPTIONS]